- Cancer Information

 - renegotiating your interest rate.

-If you’re not satisfied with the response you receive, you can complain through the free external dispute resolution scheme run by the Australian Financial Complaints Authority.
+If you’re not satisfied with the response you receive, you can contact the free external dispute resolution scheme run by the Australian Financial Complaints Authority.

 For more information about dealing with debt and other financial matters, visit the Australian Securities and Investments Commission’s consumer website at moneysmart.gov.au.

-If cancer causes financial issues, talk to your superannuation fund about applying for an early release of your superannuation savings on the grounds of severe financial hardship.
-Before you decide to access your super early, get financial advice about how this will affect your retirement and find out whether there are any insurance policies attached to your superannuation account that you could claim on.
+You may be eligible for a superannuation benefit on the basis of permanent or temporary incapacity or a terminal medical condition.
+Before you apply, it is important to get advice about how this will affect your retirement and whether there are any insurance policies attached to your superannuation account that you could claim on.

 For more on this, see our Superannuation and cancer fact sheet.